bholagabbar/algorithmic-programming/README.md

 And finally a lot of mostly self explanatory miscellaneous stuff.

-If you're scourging for some solutions to problems you could not solve or are looking for some correct and fairly efficent DS/ALGOS implementation, do consider checking my repository out.
+As mentioned before, if you're scourging for some solutions to problems you could not solve or are looking for some correct and fairly efficent DS/ALGOS implementation, do consider checking my repository out.

 Thanks and contribute to any bugs you find, though that's unlikely :P